 Famine and Security

 In this scene, the actress Ester Gamli’elit appears as an elegant young woman who tries to cut in front of a line of customers waiting to be served at a grocery shop.
 The other customers push her to the back.
 Then, the actor Bezalel London enters the stage.
-His character, a middle-aged man, is referred to in the play’s text only as “a Jew”, namely—one of the people.
+His character, a middle-aged man, is referred to in the play’s text only as “a Jew,” namely—one of the people.
 He is confused and overwhelmed and tries to jump the line while pleading: “Gevalt, Jews, […] Let me stand in line!”
 As the people push him to the back, he pleads: “I have stood in the back of the line in the previous 20 shops.
 And each time my turn comes – […] no more products and the door shuts.
 Jews, have pity!
 My wife gave me a long list of all the things I must buy.”

 The shopping hysteria and stockpiling of food show the deep and primordial fear of the upcoming war.
 This scene reflects the deep anxiety that was evident as a leitmotif in the play, which triggered the plot.
 Ofer Shiff, Yehuda Reinhardtz and Ya’acov Shavit describe the Yishuv’s deep concern about the war, focusing on reports in the Hebrew press and diplomatic efforts of the Yishuv to save the Jews of Poland.
 This scene also reveals the paralyzing effect of anxiety on the everyday life of the Yishuv.
 The purchase of large amounts of food was uncommon because most Tel Aviv apartments had small kitchens, and refrigerators were not yet in widespread use.
 Shopping and cooking were daily practices and storing large amounts of food was unusual.

 As the scene unfolds, anxiety is overcome by comic hyperbole, transforming it into reassuring laughter as “the Jew” recites the shopping list his wife gave him, which becomes more and more absurd.
 It begins with food and cleaning products, perfumes, and kitchen utensils: “a can and boxes and oil for latkes.
 Bottles and scissors and poison for mice.
 Oil and fuel and paraffin candles.
 Toothpaste and shoelaces.
 Eau-de-cologne with an odor of honey that gives me strength.
 Lemons and citrus fruits and anti-flea protection.”
 As his monologue continues, the goods he is required to bring home become hilariously luxurious and exotic and include, for example, a Japanese cup, an African dog, a goat like that of Gandhi’s, a rabbit from Italy, Austrian mushrooms, a Chamberlain-style umbrella, a Parisian powder, a doll or an elephant for the young daughter and a groom for the older one.
 The list portrays the woman who dictated it as a spoiled and mock-worthy person who does not understand the appropriate norms.
 The anxiety in the beginning of the scene turns into a reassuring demonstration that nurtures realistic expectations.
-As in the scene at the bus stop, the community on stage adopts norms associated with masculinity, that is, realistic assessment of needs, while overcoming the hysterical demands imposed by the woman who dictated the list.
-As a result this Eretz-Israeli society becomes less effeminate, even though it cannot fully adopt heroic masculine manners.
+As in the scene at the bus stop, the community on stage adopts norms associated with social responsibility and realistic assessments of needs, while overcoming the hysterical demands imposed by the woman who dictated the list.
+As a result, Eretz-Israeli society becomes less effeminate and thereby less identified with the old Jewish world, even though it cannot fully adopt heroic masculine manners.